omgmog/omgmog.github.com/now.md

 ---
 title: Now
 permalink: /now/
-last_modified_at: 2022-04-27T09:03:13
+last_modified_at: 2022-05-04T13:47:39
 ---

 Welcome to my "Now" page!
 'What is a "Now" page?' you ask?
 Here's how [nownownow.com](https://nownownow.com) describes it:

 > [&hellip;] a website with a link that says “now” goes to a page that tells you what this person is focused on at this point in their life.
 For short, we call it a “now page”.

 So basically yeah, this is what I'm currently up to and what I'm using to do it.
-If the timestamp below says it's been a while since this page was last updated, maybe [give me a poke on Twitter](https://twitter.com/intent/tweet?text=@omgmog+Hey%20Max!) or something?
+If the timestamp below says it's been a while since this page was last updated, maybe [give me a poke](https://social.omgmog.net) or something?

 {% if page.last_modified_at %}
 {:.updated}